 The next stage is the completion of six years of uniform medical studies.
 During them, students gain knowledge in areas such as anatomy, physiology, biochemistry, as well as clinical basics.
 Then, the graduate must complete a postgraduate internship and pass the Medical Final Examination (LEK), which allows him to start specialization.

-The specialization in ophthalmology lasts 5 years and covers both the practical part in hospitals and ophthalmology clinics, as well as theoretical science.
-At this time, the doctor acquires knowledge and ability to diagnose, treat and conduct ophthalmological procedures and surgery.
-After its completion, the state examination should be passed, which entitles to practice the ophthalmologist.
+Specialization in ophthalmology lasts 5 years and includes both a practical part in hospitals and ophthalmological clinics, as well as theoretical learning.
+During this time, the doctor acquires knowledge and skills in diagnosing, treating and performing ophthalmological procedures and surgeries.
+After completing it, you must pass a state exam that entitles you to practice as an ophthalmologist.

 How much does an ophthalmologist earn?

-The ophthalmologist's salary may vary significantly depending on many factors.
-Work (public or private institution), level of experience, location (earnings differ depending on the region or city) or the form of employment (employment contract, contract/own business) are important.
+An ophthalmologist's salary can vary significantly depending on many factors.
+The place of work (public or private institution), level of experience, location (salaries vary depending on the region or city) and form of employment (employment contract, contract/own business activity) are important.

-Beginner specialists employed in public facilities earn from 6,000 to 9,000 PLN gross.
-Experienced ophthalmologists, especially those who work in private clinics or leading their own practice, can count on much higher earnings.
-This is a demanding profession, but also very financially profitable, because the earnings of ophthalmologists are among the highest among specialists.
+Beginning specialists employed in public institutions earn from PLN 6,000 to PLN 9,000 gross.
+Experienced ophthalmologists, especially those who work in private clinics or run their own practice, can count on much higher earnings.
+It is a demanding profession, but also very financially profitable, as the earnings of ophthalmologists are among the highest among specialists.

-Where will the ophthalmologist find high -quality medical clothing?
+Where can an ophthalmologist find high-quality medical clothing?

-Ophtalists, like other medical employees, need a permanent, functional and aesthetic medical clothing, which will provide them with comfort and convenience during many hours of duty at work - both in the office and in the operating room.
-Medka store with medical clothing It offers a wide range of high -quality products that will meet the expectations of even the most demanding doctors.
-The offer includes Women's medical sets And male in a variety of colors and styles. `Customers can choose from medical sweatshirts (classic, with pullers, tunic), pants (straight, joggers, with a dilated leg), and also medical footwear Crocs brands, which will perfectly complement your daily outfit for work.
-Medka products are distinguished by durability, breathable materials and modern design, which will make you feel both professionally and stylish - without giving up comfort.
+Ophthalmologists, like other medical workers, need durable, functional and aesthetic medical clothing that will provide them with comfort and convenience during long hours at work - both in the office and in the operating room.
+MEDKA store z medical clothing offers a wide range of high-quality products that will meet the expectations of even the most demanding doctors.
+The offer includes: women's medical sets and men's in a variety of colors and styles. `Customers can choose from medical sweatshirts (classic, with cuffs, tunics), trousers (straight, joggers, with flared legs), as well as medical footwear by CROCS, which will perfectly complement your everyday work outfit.
+MEDKA products are distinguished by durability, breathable materials and modern design that will make you feel both professional and stylish - without sacrificing comfort.